Workshop brings SUN Focal Points together ahead of 2019 SUN Global Gathering

 While actors at the global level appear very familiar with the Nutrition for Growth (N4G) commitment process, country representatives at the workshop appeared less familiar and were therefore not always conversant in how to engage in this process.

-In terms of TA, many countries are aware of what TA is available to them under the TAN programme.
+In terms of technical assistance, many countries are aware of what is available to them under the through NTEAM’s TAN project.
 It is seen as a valuable mechanism to address many of the points raised in the SUN Focal Points workshop.
-Several countries indicated that they would like technical assistance support to continue, including TA during the N4G process, and for it to be supported by donors.
+Several countries indicated that they would like technical assistance support to continue, including technical assistance during the N4G process, and for it to be supported by donors.
 Countries would also like greater clarity around the different channels for accessing technical assistance.
 A brief recently developed jointly by the Emergency Nutrition Network, Nutrition International and MQSUN+ aims to clarify this.

 For more information and media coverage please visit the SUN Movement GG 2019 page